 I couldn’t get the image out of my head: my son crying on his first day of preschool, trying to wrestle himself out of his teacher’s arms as I said goodbye.

 I reminded myself that this was to be expected, that adjusting to anything takes time.

 But as I stepped into my car, the mom guilt came into full force.
-I felt so bad thinking about my son upset, and even questioned whether preschool was the right decision.
+I hated thinking about him upset, and even questioned whether preschool was the right decision.

 It didn’t help that I saw only a slight improvement over the next several days.
-Even getting out of the house became a challenge, as my son began to resist leaving, knowing he’d be at school that day.
+Even getting out of the house became a challenge, as he began to resist stepping out the door, knowing he’d be at school that day.
 I found myself feeling stressed and harried, trying to juggle his emotional needs with getting to school and work on time.

-The guilt turned into impatience and frustration, especially when the crying didn’t let up the next day or the several days after.
+The guilt turned into impatience and frustration, especially when the crying didn’t let up the next day or any time soon after.